elfirdoussilab1/Synthetic-data/README.md

 * Images in Figure 5 can be obtained through the notebook called [mnist](mnist.ipynb).
 * Run the file [train_amazon](train_amazon.py) to get the plots of Figure 6: set $n = 800$.
 * Figure 7 can be found in notebook [mnist](mnist.ipynb) and the results are obtained by running the file [train_mnist](train_mnist.py).
-* Figure 8 can be reproduced using the file [safety_score](safety_score.py).
-The numerical results are gotten using files in the folder [safety-alignement-experiment](safety-alignement-experiment/).
+* Figure 8 can be obtained by running the plot file [plot_safety_score](safety-alignment-experiment/plot_safety_score.py).
+The numerical results are gotten using files in the folder [safety-alignement-experiment](safety-alignement-experiment/) and the reproducing process is described in the next section.
-* Figure 9 along with the numerical results can be obtained through the folder [QA-synthetic](QA-synthetic/).
+* Figure 9 along with the numerical results can be obtained by following the steps described in the [readme](QA-synthetic/readme.md) file in the folder [QA-synthetic](QA-synthetic/).

 # Details about the safety experiments: